6.3 Protocol with Health Visitors and School Nurses

 The Referral and Assessment Team must make a decision within 24 hours as to what action they will take and inform the professional making the request.

-Key points at which the Health Visitors and School Nurses will be involved in the Core Assessment process are:
+Key points at which the Health Visitors and School Nurses will be involved in the Child and Family Assessment process are:

 - As a provider or facilitator of services to be offered as part of the final Children’s Plan.